 If you previously created a bridge span for the elevated road, then the tool overrides that original bridge span.

 Close the window and view the road that has the created bridge span.

-With the Road Construction Tool still selected, if you select the middle portion of the
+With the Road Construction Tool still selected, if you select the middle

-Construction Span value set to
+its Construction Span value set to

 The other two portions are set to